How Best Visit The Temples in Bagan & Ride In A Bagan Hot Air Ballon

 - Oriental Ballooning

 The companies operate from October till April, when they are almost completely sold out in advance, so book online first!
-The prices and standard are all the same.
+The prices and standards are all the same.

 With all companies, get picked up at 5am, have a quick brekkie, and watch the hot air balloon get filled.
 The flight lasts about 90 minutes, and then when you’re done you have a champagne toast, and back to the hotel around 10am